korhore/duino-block-chain-smart-contract/roadmap/roadmap.md

 # Roadmap for Open Trade with Categosized Smart Contracts
 ## Inspiration
-Inspiration to innovate [Duino-Coin](https://github.com/revoxhere/duino-coin) -based [smart contracts](https://en.wikipedia.org/wiki/Smart_contract) for real physical products comes of current ongoing Russian war against Ukraina, because innocent people are dying there just now and this can be one way to say to Putin, that he is doing wrong things and we don't accept it and that we want to help Ukraina people.
+Inspiration to innovate [smart contracts](https://en.wikipedia.org/wiki/Smart_contract) for real physical products comes of current ongoing Russian war against Ukraina, because innocent people are dying there just now and this can be one way to say to Putin, that he is doing wrong things and we don't accept it and that we want to help Ukraina people.
 But even if Ukraina-case is very very important for us, if we want keep as human people, one very bad thing can also lead good things.

-Nothing like this has not even been possible before.
+Nothing like Open Trade with Categosized Smart Contracts has not even been possible before.
 If we can make full-version of categorised smart contracts, it is possible to check history of a single product of what components it consists and do they fullfill same category contract, than main product clains to fullfill.

-Also with components have just same smart contract history data available of sellers and buyers if they fullfill category rules or not, so real controll to real data of how products are made can be available as component level.
-Even if component is dismanted from one old product and sold to someone, who installs that component to his/her product, new one or old one, also that components history can be found, when component is sold with it's NFT.
-So business possibities for this kind NFT-usage seems to be very promising if you are going to save the world or even if your are not going to do it.
+Also with components have available just the same smart contract history data of sellers and buyers if they fullfill category rules or not, so real controll to real data of how products are made can be available as component level.
+Even if component is dismanted from one old product and sold to someone, who installs that component to his/her product, new one or old one, also that components history can be found, when component is sold with it's smart contract.
+So business possibities for this kind smart contract -usage seems to be very promising if you are going to save the world or even if your are not going to do it.

 ## Steps
 ### Categosized Smart Contracts